 I also wrote this essay to help Church of the Nazarene leaders and laity avoid unnecessary conflicts.
 To that end, I conclude with recommendations for how the Church of the Nazarene might position itself and help its members respond to Open theology.

 The Church of the Nazarene takes the Bible as its primary source for issues pertaining to salvation.
 The denomination is part of a theological tradition that affirms central biblical affirmations about God as the almighty Lover who seeks, saves, and sanctifies.
 It emphasizes that God calls Christians to love God and others as themselves.
 The holiness message is rooted in love: God’s love for the world and God’s call for creatures to love.The holiness message is rooted in love: God’s love for the world and God’s call for creatures to love.
 Click To Tweet

 On the question of God’s knowledge of the future, the Bible does not provide a clear-cut answer.
-A large number of biblical passages – and Open theists claim the majority – state or imply that God does not know all the details of what will occur.[ii]
-Open theologians are deeply committed to the authority of the biblical witness, and they believe the Bible more strongly supports their view than the alternatives.
+A large number of biblical passages – Open theists claim the majority – state or imply that God does not know all the details of what will occur.[ii]
+Open theologians are deeply committed to the authority of the biblical witness, and they believe the Bible more strongly supports their view than alternatives.

 Dozens of biblical passages say that God repents, for instance.
 For God to repent means that God has a change of mind.
 God’s change mind implies that not all decisions about the future are already settled.

 A classic example of an open future is the 2 Kings story of Hezekiah.
 We find these words: “Thus says the Lord: Set your house in order, for you shall die, you shall not recover” (20:1).
 This passage sounds like a straightforward decision on God’s part.
 Hezekiah’s future has been decided, and God knows it as settled.